Niallfealty/n8b_un_foundation/model_analysis/exploratory/analysis_notes.md

 ```

 we'll stick with this for now (though should probably be noted that the lower two models have a non-trivial ts structure, could be worth looking more lags, arma process...)

+UNPD forecasts added, all variants (quite a lot of data on plots)